Jews for Racial and Economic Justice: History

 In October 2012, JFREJ began working with Communities United for Police Reform (CPR) to oppose stop-and-frisk in New York City.

 From its founding through the mid-2010s, JFREJ primarily consisted of white Jews and engaged with non-white communities through partnerships with non-Jewish organizations.
 In 2014, Leo Ferguson joined the organization to promote greater inclusion of the diversity within the Jewish community.
 By 2020, this effort resulted in increased diversity within JFREJ's membership, the establishment of a Jews of Color caucus led by Ferguson, and a staff composition that included 3 Jews of color out of a total of 9 staff members.

 During the first presidency of Donald Trump, JFREJ was active in protests against the Trump travel ban and as part of the movement to Abolish ICE.

 In 2019, Alexandria Ocasio-Cortez spoke at a JFREJ event where she discussed her Puerto Rican ancestors' distant Sephardi Jewish heritage.

 Following the Monsey Hanukkah stabbing in 2019, Audrey Sasson, JFREJ executive director, opposed increased police presence as a response to antisemitism, expressing concerns that such measures could make Black Jews and other Jews of color feel unsafe.

-In June 2022, the Anti-Defamation League condemned JFREJ as "out of touch" with mainstream Jewish-American opinion.
+In June 2022, the Anti-Defamation League condemned JFREJ as "out of touch" with mainstream American Jewish opinion.
 ADL CEO Jonathan Greenblatt retweeted a Twitter thread describing JFREJ and the Jewish Vote as a "far-left scam."
 An ADL spokesperson later affirmed the organization's stance that JFREJ does not represent Jewish opinion or values.
 Sophie Ellman-Golan, JFREJ's communications director, responded by criticizing the ADL for questioning the Jewish identity of JFREJ members.

 In the 2025 New York City Democratic mayoral primary, JFREJ endorsed both Brad Lander and Zohran Mamdani.